yusuf-husayn/dos-ddos-lab/README.md

 - Analyze the same captures with Zeek and compare detection against manual Wireshark filtering.
 - Evaluate Suricata/Snort signatures against the saved `.pcapng` files.
 - Add response-time/latency measurements (e.g. `curl -w`) captured during each attack stage as a quantitative impact metric.
+- Collect CPU, memory, and network utilization metrics from both the attacker and victim hosts during each attack stage to quantitatively evaluate resource exhaustion and service impact.

 ---